 In 1587, the church was partially destroyed during the battles for Kraków between archduke Maksymilian and Jan Zamoyski.
-After these events, the church was rebuilt adding a tower from the west, romanesque walls were reinforced with buttresses and the churchyard cemetery was surrounded by a wall.
-Unfortunately, the church suffered damage during the “Swedish Deluge” in 1656.
-Until 1680, it was rebuilt thanks to the efforts of the abbess of the nearby Zwierzyniec monastery, Anna Zapolska.
+After these events, around 1605 and 1622, the church was rebuilt.
+A tower was added from the west, Romanesque walls were reinforced with buttresses and the churchyard cemetery was surrounded by a wall.
+Unfortunately, the church suffered damages during the “Swedish Deluge” in 1656.
+Until 1680, it was rebuilt thanks to the efforts of the abbess of the Zwierzyniec monastery, Anna Zapolska.
 As a result of subsequent changes, after the reconstruction, the side entrance was walled, and the sacristy was added in place of the morgue.
-Subsequent repairs church was passing in 1788, in the 1930s and after 1961.
+In 1788, in the 1930s and after 1961, the building was renovated.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.